SuperOffice/SDK-Doc/Customer.Service.Support/ui/screen-events.md

 ## beforeSetFromCgi event

-Event to hook into to do stuff **before** all controls on the screen set their values from the CGI-data.
+Event to hook into to do stuff **before** all elements on the screen set their values from the CGI-data.

-Normally called only for screens containing forms.
+Normally called only for [screens containing forms](./form-elements.md).

 **Include-ID:** *HtmlPage.SCREEN.beforeSetFromCgi*

 ## afterSetFromCgi event

-Event to hook into to do stuff **after** all controls on the screen have set their values from the CGI-data.
+Event to hook into to do stuff **after** all elements on the screen have set their values from the CGI-data.

-Normally called only for screens containing forms.
+Normally called only for [screens containing forms](./form-elements.md).

 **Include-ID:** *HtmlPage.SCREEN.afterSetFromCgi*

 ### Set global error messages

 You can access the page itself through the **HtmlPage** element and then set global error messages.
-For example, to avoid posting a form if the values of the controls don't pass your validation.
+For example, to avoid posting a form if the values in the elements don't pass your validation.

 ```crmscript
 HtmlElement page = getHtmlElement("HtmlPage");